ekowabaka/clearice/docs/2-Parsing-Command-Line-Arguments.md

 When displaying help for options, this value is used as an example value for options that take values.
 In case this is not supplied, a default value of `VALUE` is used instead

 ### `required`
 Ensures that this option is always passed as part of the arguments.
 An error message is displayed, and the application is terminated when a required option is omitted.
-Whenever the required option is attached to a command group (see [[Defining Command Groups]]), the enforcement of the option takes place only when the command is activated.
+Whenever the required option is attached to a command group (see [[Defining Command Groups]] for more information), the enforcement of the option takes place only when the command is activated.
 In the cases where an option has a default value, this parameter becomes uneccessary.

 Parsing argument options
 ------------------------
-Options can be parsed with the  `parse()` method in the `ArgumentParser` class.
-This method returns an array that contains the names of all options that were parsed, and their corresponding values.
-Because of how some options may be defined, they may have values returned after parsing regardless of whether they were written out as arguments when the application was started or not.
-Options that have default values and options that are defined as flags, fall in this category.
-The default values of options with values will have their defaults returned when they are not in the arguments, and options that are flags, will be presented with `false` values.
+Options are parsed by invoking the `parse()` method of the `ArgumentParser` class.
+This method returns an associative array that maps the names of all options that were parsed to their corresponding values.
+The output array will have values for options for which arguments were actually passed on the command line, options with default values, and options that are of the `flag` type.
+For options with default values, the assigned defaults will be returned when they are not in the arguments, and for options that are flags, a value of `false` will be returned.
 The snippet below extends the running example with a call the parse method.

 The following snippet extends our running example with more arguments and